-Using PEAKS with modifications (PTM)
+Using Peaks Studio with modifications (PTM)

-PEAKS 4.2 provides the most flexible handing of post-translational modifications of any software built for de novo sequencing and protein ID.
+PEAKS Studio 4.0 provides the most flexible handing of post-translational modifications of any software built for de novo sequencing and protein ID.
 Users are free to create their own modifications (see the Creating a New PTM section), and search for any combination and any number of modifications.
 Modifications can be considered as part of auto de novo sequencing or protein identification.
 The search is set up the same way for both tools.
 The options screen for each tool has an area titled "PTM selected for search".
 Any modifications to be considered during the search will be shown here (and labeled as 'Fixed' or 'Var').
-When we first run PEAKS, the box will be blank, meaning no PTM are selected.
+When we first load PEAKS Studio, the box will be blank, meaning no PTM are selected.

-For PEAKS Client, the PTM library is stored on the server.
-Ask the administrator to make changes.
 To add modifications to this list, click the Add/Remove PTM button.
 The Modification dialogue appears.
-The entire PTM library - i.e. the list of all built in> and user defined modifications that are available to PEAKS - is displayed in the list on the left.
+The entire PTM library - i.e. all built in> and user defined modifications that are available to PEAKS - are displayed in the list on the left.
 We'll choose the modifications we need from this list.
 To add a new modification to the PTM library, click the 'New PTM' button.
 To edit a modification in the PTM library, select it from the list on the left and press the 'Edit PTM' button.
 To remove a modification from the PTM library, select it from the list on the left and press the 'Remove PTM' library.